junzis/course-regression/README.md

-# CS4305TU - Regression
+# Regression for data science

-This is a repository for CS4305TU Regression Lectures at TU Delft.
+This is a mini-course on regression, originally designed as part of the AI education program for TU Delft.
+I made it open for everyone who are insterested in learning *regression* in machine learning.

 Clone the repository using `git`, or download it by click `Code -> Download Zip` at the top of this repository page.

 ---

-## Welcome
+## Overview

-Welcome to the second week of the AML course!

-This week, you will learn a few things about regression.
 Generally, We use regression to study relationships among dependent and independent variables presented in the data.
 When these regression models are used for predicting unseen input, the approach is categorized as supervised machine learning.

-In this week's lecture, you will learn the following topics:
+In this mini-course, you will learn the following topics:

 - **Simple linear regression** (single input, single output, linear relationship, deterministic)
 - **Multiple linear regression** (multiple inputs, single output, linear relationship, deterministic)